 Very light jet: Cirrus Vision Jet

-The cheapest private jet on the market is the small but mighty Cirrus Vision Jet at a cool £1.4 million.
-It’s the world’s first single-engine private jet, and is powered by a Williams International FJ33-5A turbofan engine, which produces 1,800lbs of thrust.
-The aircraft took 10 years to design and build, and features a unique V-tail instead of a traditional rudder.
-The Vision Jet can cruise at 345mph at a maximum altitude of 28,000ft, with a range of 1,150 miles.
+One of the cheapest small private jets on the market is the Cirrus Vision Jet, at approximately £1.58 million for earlier models and £2.78 million for the 2020 model.
+It’s the world’s first single-engine private jet and is powered by a Williams International FJ33-5A turbofan engine, which produces 1,800lbs of thrust.
+The aircraft took 10 years to design and build and features a unique V-tail instead of a traditional rudder.
+The Vision Jet can cruise at 345 mph at a maximum altitude of 28,000 feet and with a range of 1,150 miles.
 Although designed to be flown by the owner, a pilot can be hired instead.

-Passengers can enjoy a spacious cabin at 1.2m tall and 1.5m wide, with large windows and seating for up to five adults and two children.
-Luxurious amenities include an in-flight entertainment system, mood lighting and USB charging points.
-There’s a panoramic windshield in the cockpit, as well as a cutting-edge Garmin Perspective Touch avionics suite and sidestick technology.
+Passengers can enjoy a spacious cabin that is 1.2m tall and 1.5m wide, with large windows and seating for up to six passengers depending on the configuration.
+Modern amenities include an in-flight entertainment system, mood lighting, and USB charging points.
+There’s a panoramic windshield in the cockpit as well as a cutting-edge Garmin Perspective Touch avionics suite and sidestick technology.
 The Vision Jet even boasts a flight envelope and parachute system for emergencies.

 Light jet: Cessna Citation CJ3+

-If the Vision Jet sounds a little tight on space, you could always buy a brand new Cessna Citation CJ3+ for £6 million.
-Launched in 2014, it’s a new and improved version of the CJ3 – named ‘Best of the Best’ in the light jet category by Robb Report in 2011 – and has a more comfortable cabin and an upgraded Garmin 3000 avionics system.
-The aircraft is certified for single-pilot operation and has an impressive wingspan of more than 16m, which is designed for extra lift and less drag.
+If you’re after a cheap private jet and the Vision Jet sounds a little tight on space, you could always buy a lightly used Cessna Citation CJ3+ for £6.44 million (the 2014 model) or a brand new one for £8.29 million (the 2022 model).
+Launched in 2014, it’s a new and improved version of the CJ3 – named ‘Best of the Best’ in the light jet category by the Robb Report in 2011 – and has a more comfortable cabin and an upgraded Garmin 3000 avionics system.
+The aircraft is certified for single-pilot operation and has an impressive wingspan of more than 16 metres, which is designed for extra lift and less drag.

-The cabin can accommodate up to six passengers and is 1.2m tall, 1.2m wide, and 4.8m long.
-It features 14 large windows, swing-out seats, LED lighting, Wi-Fi and a standard lavatory, with six design themes to choose from.
-In addition, the jet has a maximum range of 2,040 nautical miles, a luggage capacity of 450kg, and is cheaper to run than its closest competitors, such as the Phenom 300.
+The cabin can accommodate up to six passengers and is 1.2 metres tall, 1.2 metres wide, and 4.8 metres long.
+It features 14 large windows, swing-out seats, LED lighting, Wi-Fi, and a standard lavatory with six design themes to choose from.
+In addition, the jet has a maximum range of 2,040 nautical miles, a luggage capacity of 450kg, and is reportedly cheaper to run than its closest competitors, such as the Phenom 300.

-The world’s bestselling business jet can be yours for £9.3 million.
+The average asking price of a pre-owned XLS is £7.1 million, with lightly used models going for about £7.6 million and £11.66 million for a 2021 model.
 Launched in 1998, the Cessna Citation XLS+ is a very versatile aircraft.
 It delivers high performance on both short- and long-haul flights.
-The Citation XLS+ has a maximum cruise speed of 507mph and a transcontinental long range of 2,100 nautical miles.
+The Citation XLS+ has a maximum cruise speed of 507 mph and a transcontinental long range of 2,100 nautical miles.
 The jet can also take off from shorter runways and has a state-of-the-art Rockwell Collins Pro Line 21 avionics system.

-The cabin comes in six colour schemes and is the largest in its class at 1.7m tall, 1.7m wide, and 5.6m long.
-Passengers can relax with fully reclining leather seats, foldaway tables, an entertainment system and Wi-Fi.
-You can even configure the cabin to include a side-facing couch.
-There’s seating for up to eight passengers and a galley for food preparation, as well as space for more than 360kg of baggage.
+The cabin comes in six colour schemes and, at 1.7 metres tall, 1.7 metres wide, and 5.6 metres long, is one of the largest in its class.
+Passengers can relax with fully reclining leather seats, foldaway tables, an entertainment system, and Wi-Fi.
+You can even configure the cabin to feature a double club or include a side-facing divan.
+There’s typically seating for up to eight passengers and a galley for food preparation as well as space for around 17 pieces of luggage.

-The cabin itself is probably the part that has been altered the least.
-It still has a height of 1.7m, and width of 1.8m, and can take nine passengers.
-This sturdy aircraft is 18.52m long, 6.98m wide, and has a wingspan of 18.86m.
+The cabin itself has probably been altered the least.
+It is still 1.7 metres high and 1.8 metres wide and can typically accommodate eight or nine passengers depending on the configuration.
+This sturdy aircraft is 18.52 metres long, 6.98 metres wide and has a wingspan of 18.86 metres.
 The cabin is split into two zones and has its own temperature control, fold-out work desks, comfortable seats, and plenty of cupboard space for hand luggage.

 Engine specifications include three Honeywell TFE731-40 turbofan engines, the second generation of the TFE731 series.
 They provide more thrust at cruise speeds and burn less fuel than the Falcon 50’s TFE731-3-1C engines.

-The Legacy 650E has seating for 12-13 passengers in three separate cabin zones, allowing some to work while others sleep in leather seats.
-There is broadband, Apple TV and worldwide phone service, as well as multiple configurations that can include a conference table for business meetings.
-With a cabin height of 1.8m, a width of 1.85m, and a length of just over 14m, there’s no shortage of space in this private jet.
-The 3,900-nautical-mile range allows for longer flight hours, so travellers can fly non-stop from Munich to New York, for example.
+The Legacy 650E typically has seating for 12-13 passengers in three separate cabin zones, allowing some to work while others sleep in leather seats.
+There’s broadband and worldwide phone service, as well as multiple configurations that can include a conference table for business meetings.
+With a cabin height of 1.8 metres, a width of 1.85 metres, and a length of just over 14 metres, there’s no shortage of space in this private jet.
+The 3,900-nautical-mile range allows for longer flight hours, so travellers can, for example, fly non-stop from Munich to New York.